JohnMcCarroll/DeepLearningChessAI/README.md

 I applied the modern tool of Deep Learning to the classic game of Chess.

-I was originally inspired to pursue Software Engineering by the amazing achievement of DeepMind in creating Alpha Zero, which mastered the three great strategy games, Chess, Go, and Shogi, using the same innovative reinforcement learning algorithm.
+I was originally inspired to pursue Software Engineering by the amazing achievement of DeepMind in creating AlphaZero, which mastered the three great strategy board games, Chess, Go, and Shogi, using the same innovative reinforcement learning algorithm.
 As a lifelong Chess player, I was amazed at the intelligence of a system capable of outperforming the world's best, hand-crafted chess AI (Stockfish) after just 8 hours of self play.
 As a lifelong Chess enthusiast, it had been a goal of mine to create a Deep Learning Chess Player, ever since I started learning to code.
 This project stands as a fond milestone in my development.

 ### Setup